 Sable also began life as a luxury steamer, providing lavish excursions and experiences.
 Originally called the Greater Buffalo, she was among the largest side-wheel paddle ships on the Great Lakes at the time.
 Her maiden voyage was May 13, 1925 and she boasted the latest in comfort and splendor, earning her the nickname “Majestic of the Great Lakes”.
 Though well-loved in her prime, during the Great Depression she was removed from service, instead docked as a “floating hotel” for a time, waiting to take back to the water.

-In order to be used as a training vessel, USS Sable was stripped of her opulence, and a steel flight deck was installed.
+In order to be used as a training vessel, the Greater Buffalo was stripped of her opulence, and a steel flight deck was installed.
 The deck would prove useful for more than simply landing; it became a testing ground for a selection of non-skid coatings over the course of its service.
-The flight deck was a mere 550 feet-long, only around two-thirds the length of a combat aircraft carrier deck.
-But by the end of the war, USS Sable and USS Wolverine would boast over 135,000 landings, qualifying thousands of pilots, including future president George H. W. Bush, for service in the Navy.
+The flight deck was a mere 550 feet-long, approximately two-thirds the length of a combat aircraft carrier deck.
+But by the end of the war, USS Sable and USS Wolverine would boast over 135,000 landings, qualifying 18,000 pilots, including future president George H. W. Bush, for service in the Navy.

 The end of the war marked the end of the need for both ships.
 USS Sable was decommissioned on November 7, 1945, sold to the Maritime Commission, and reported as “disposed of” in 1948.
 She received both the American Campaign Medal and the World War II Victory Medal in honor of her contribution and her service during the war.